elmerfer/ArribaR/README.md

 ## Usage
 This implementation is specifically provided to process human RNAseq paired data, thus requiring to hold both xxxx_1.fastq(.gz) and xxxx_2.fastq(.gz).
 The row sequencing data should be "xxxxx_1.fastq" or "xxxxx_1.fastq.gz".
-The second sequen file will be automatically defined as "xxxxx_2.fastq" or "xxxxx_2.fastq.gz"
+The second sequence file will be automatically defined as "xxxxx_2.fastq" or "xxxxx_2.fastq.gz"
 ```
 library(ArribaR)
 test.subject <- GetArribaRTest()